ZGZOO/old_portfolio/project-worksheet.md

 ## Project Description

-This project is my portfolio as a SPA (single page app), containing my about, my skills, my projects and a section to contact me!
+This project is my portfolio as a SPA (single page app), containing about me, my skills, my projects and a section to contact me!

 Entrance animation inspired by [Haley's portfolio](https://hbubley.github.io/unitOneProject/projectFrame/)